TimeToogo/Pinq/expressions.md

  - `Simplify` - Simplifies the expression if possible
  - `Traverse` - Passes itself to the respective method on the supplied `ExpressionWalker`
  - `Compile` - Compiles to a string of valid PHP code
+ - `__clone` - Expressions support `clone` and should create a deep clone of the entire expression tree

 It also contains a set of static factory methods for all the concrete expression types.